jsebrech/minisync/notes.md

 JSON syncing API
 ----------------

-    var o = minisync(someobject); // someobject must be object or array o.getChangesSince(version);
+    var o = minisync.from(someobject); // someobject must be object or array o.getChangesSince(version);
     o.getChangesFor(clientid); // clientid is optional when sending to new clients o.mergeChanges(data, clientid); // clientid is optional